tmtsoftware/esw/docs/src/main/technical/sequence-manager-tech.md

 ## Implementation Details

-Boot-up time for TMT ecosystem is expected to start an Agent on every machine that will host Sequence Components and Sequencers, Sequence Manager on an ESW machine, and HCD/Assembly components on respective subsystem machines.
+At boot time the TMT ecosystem is expected to start an Agent on every machine that will host Sequence Components and Sequencers, Sequence Manager on an ESW machine, and HCD/Assembly components on respective subsystem machines.

-Sequence Manager supports multiple APIs that allow it to configure a set of Sequencers based on an observing mode and cleanup/shutdown Sequencers after an observation is completed.
+The Sequence Manager supports multiple APIs that allow it to configure a set of Sequencers based on an observing mode and cleanup/shutdown Sequencers after an observation is completed.

-Sequence Manager also support running multiple sequencers of a subsystem in same observing mode with a variation.
+The Sequence Manager also supports running multiple sequencers of a subsystem in the same observing mode with a different variation.

-* To support multiple sequencers with same subsystem in an observation, we can add variation while doing LoadScript.
+* To support multiple sequencers with same subsystem in an observation, we can add a variation while doing a LoadScript operation.
-  As an example we need to create 3 IRIS sequencers + 1 top level ESW sequencer for IRIS_ImagerAndIFS Obsmode
+  As an example, we need to create three IRIS sequencers plus one top level ESW sequencer for the IRIS_ImagerAndIFS Obsmode
   * IRIS.IRIS_ImagerAndIFS.IRIS_IFS //Subsystem . obsmode . variation
   * IRIS.IRIS_ImagerAndIFS.IRIS_IMAGER //Subsystem . obsmode . variation
   * IRIS.IRIS_ImagerAndIFS //Subsystem . obsmode
-  *ESW.IRIS_ImagerAndIFS //Subsystem .
+  * ESW.IRIS_ImagerAndIFS //Subsystem .
 Obsmode

 An extended use case is used here to explain the use of the Sequence Manager API as it is intended to be used during observing.
 The use case leads to the configuration for an observing mode.